prisma/prisma1/content/04-Reference/02-Database/02-Data-Modelling.md

 ### Field Constraints

-Fields can be configured with certain field constraints to add further semantics to your [data schema](!alias-ahwoh2fohj).
+Fields can be configured with certain field constraints to add further semantics to your data model.

 #### Unique